neisburak/dotnet-ef-core/README.md

 #### Dirty Read
 A dirty read occurs when a transaction reads data that has not yet been committed.

 Problems that may occur in transactions like these are solved with the help of Isolation Level.
-The default value of the Isolation Level is ReadCommitted.
+The default value of the Isolation Level is `ReadCommitted`.

 | Isolation Level | Description
 | --------------- | -----------